 Sure, the Holocaust happened with or without one Jewish girl’s diary.
 Still, that diary made it possible for us to be able to create powerful personal images from the memory of one small child.
 We still have this sort of “diary writing” in use today, just in a different form.

 Technology Gives Us an Online Diary

-Technology has given us the internet, and with that wonderful tool, we are able to post our own narratives in real-time and give the entire world a chance to read our stories.
+Technology has given us the internet, and with that wonderful tool, we are able to post our own narratives in real-time and give the entire world a chance to read our short stories.
 Personal narrative writing can help us to describe things to people outside of our own culture and experiences.

 Students can be shown through the use of personal narrative that they have a voice and that when they write a story at school, that narrative does more than help them pass the class.